Why Earn Your Advanced Degree at UAlbany?

 If you have any dependents (including your spouse and/or children) who will be accompanying you to Albany, you should budget an additional $4,000 annually.
 Each dependent will need to apply for an F2 visa.

-If you are an international applicant transferring from another institution of higher education within the United States, please also complete the International Transfer Form and send it to Associate Director of Recruitment and International Admissions, Soha Acosta, at [email protected].
+If you are an international applicant transferring from another institution of higher education within the United States, please also complete the International Transfer Form and send it to Director of Graduate Recruitment and Marketing, Soha Acosta, at [email protected].

 You must submit a financial affidavit, dependent form (if applicable) and supporting documentation evidencing your financial support (bank statements, deposit verification, etc.)